Wings — new bee novel for children

 What I really liked about the story, apart from the fresh, fun idea, is that the reader sees life from a bee’s point of view.
 It is a fun take and one that will engage young readers.
 Laurine Croasdale, ABC Canberra radio

 Wings is a great sequel to Sting and is once again full of action and adventure.
 You don’t need to have read Sting to understand what happens as it’s a stand-alone book.
 The story is told from Ziggy’s point of view and he’s a cool character who’s very brave and loyal.
-Zac Harding, Christchurch Librarian
+Zac Harding, Christchurch City Library

 Great plots, clear action and strong relationships make for a great story — the main characters just happen to be bees!
 Dymocks